A dog acting strange is perfectly normal. However, these peculiar habits can be so annoying, can’t they?

-If your dog displays any of this behavior, it’s important to take the necessary steps to curb the behavior, especially if it’s happening repeatedly or for extended periods of time.
+If your dog displays any of this behavior, it’s essential to take the necessary steps to curb it, especially if it’s happening repeatedly happening tended periods.

 Find Natural Remedies for Anxiety

-An anxious episode doesn’t mean that your dog is broken or that it needs medical attention but it does mean that something is bothering it.
+An anxious episode doesn’t mean that your dog is broken or needs medical attention, but it does tell that something is bothering it.

 Making sure your dog gets enough exercise will also ensure that it isn’t overly energized in a way that seems anxious or causes destruction.